-A fear of riding in cars is a very common dog phobia.
-Fortunately, most people are able to help their dogs overcome this fear.
-The key to getting your dog comfortable on car rides is to gradually introduce your dog to the experience while getting him to associate the car with good things.
-This includes lots of positive reinforcement.
+This is a very common dog phobia.
+Fortunately, most people are able to help their dogs overcome this fear and become comfortable on car rides.
+The key is to gradually introduce your dog to the experience while associating the car with good things, including lots of positive reinforcement.

 Dogs who aren't used to going on car rides may be disturbed by the odd feeling of riding in the car.
 Cars usually have their own smell, and there is also the sound of the engine, the vibrations of the floor, and seeing everything whizzing past at a fast speed.
 All these things combined may make for a very frightening experience for a dog.

 - Start your engine.
 When your dog has become fairly comfortable hanging out with you in the car, you can start the engine.
 As soon as the car is started, give your dog some treats and talk to him in a happy tone of voice, and then turn off the engine.
 Repeat this several times until your dog is completely comfortable sitting in the car with the engine running.

 - Start off with small trips.
 Don't make your dog's first car ride a long road trip.
 The first few times out of the driveway should probably be no farther than around the block, giving your dog treats the whole way.
 Gradually work your way up to longer distances.